 Common Problems

-By default Jet Bridge will run in HTTP mode while Jet Admin opens in HTTPS.
-This can lead to the similar error when trying to connect to Jet Bridge running under HTTP:
+By default, Jet Bridge will run in HTTP mode while Jet Admin opens in HTTPS.
+This can lead to a similar error when trying to connect to Jet Bridge running under HTTP:

 Mixed Content: The page at 'https://app.jetadmin.io/builder/...' was loaded over HTTPS, but requested an insecure XMLHttpRequest endpoint 'http://JET_BRIDGE_HOST/api/discover/connection/'.
 This request has been blocked; the content must be served over HTTPS.

-You have a number of options how to fix this issue:
+You have several options how to fix this issue:

-options (see Configuration).
-You will need SSL certificate and private key for domain name under which Jet Bridge is running.
-If you don't have SSL certificate you can create self-signed SSL certificate files.crt
+1. Run Jet Bridge in HTTPS mode using SSL_CERT and SSL_KEY options (see Configuration).
+You will need an SSL certificate and private key for the domain name under which Jet Bridge is running.
+If you don't have an SSL certificate you can create self-signed SSL certificate files .crt and .key (Manual).

 If you are deploying Jet Bridge behind a proxy or some webserver you can start receiving the following errors in your browser console: